-In the workplace certain web pages can be a distraction to productivity—or worse, a disruption.
-As managed service providers (MSPs), some of your customers may be interested in finding a way to control the types of websites their employees can access during the workday.
-One viable option for them is to utilize a DNS block to restrict access to certain web addresses on a given server.
+In the workplace, certain web pages can be a distraction for employee productivity—or worse, a disruption.
+If you’re a managed services provider (MSP), your customers may be interested in finding a way to control the types of websites their employees can access during the workday.
+One viable option for them to utilize is a DNS block to restrict access to certain web addresses on a given server.

 What is a DNS block?

-A DNS block is a server-based mechanism that allows users to prevent certain web pages from being accessed on their server.
+A DNS block is a mechanism that allows you to prevent access to certain web pages on the server.
 The technology was originally designed to help defend against spam and phishing attacks by blocking known suspicious IP addresses.
-Today, DNS blocking serves a variety of purposes—some people use it as an antipiracy safeguard, while others use it to prevent access to infected or addictive sites (like gambling) in the workplace.
+Today, it serves a variety of purposes—some people use it as an antipiracy safeguard, while others use it to prevent access to infected or addictive sites (like gambling) in the workplace.